awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the global navigation bar, make sure one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference* is selected\.
-Amazon EC2 Auto Scaling resources are tied to the region you specify, and AWS CodeDeploy is supported in select regions only\.
+Amazon EC2 Auto Scaling resources are tied to the region you specify, and CodeDeploy is supported in select regions only\.

 1. In the navigation bar, under **Auto Scaling**, choose **Launch Configurations**\.